-The bigger players (i.e., funds with assets over \$100 million and with a regional and not purely national focus) are managed both by foreign entities (such as Advent or CVC) and by some regional players (such as Linzor Capital Partners or Southern Cross Group).
+The bigger players (i.e., funds with assets over US\$100 million and with a regional and not purely national focus) are managed both by foreign entities (such as Advent or CVC) and by some regional players (such as Linzor Capital Partners or Southern Cross Group).
 Other key sponsors in the country are Blackstone, Quilvest, Brookfield, KKR and Partners Group.
 These funds use local feeder funds to raise capital, mainly from institutional investors.
 Other key local players include Aurus, Celfin (recently merged with BTG Pactual), Larraín Vial, Independencia, IM Trust and Moneda Asset Management.

-The size of most funds (private equity and venture capital) ranges from \$15 million to \$40 million.
-This is in line with the trend of Latin America, as according to LAVCA in 2012 the market shifted towards smaller funds and mid-sized deals.
+The size of most funds (private equity and venture capital) is between US\$15 million and US\$40 million.5 This is in line with the trend of Latin America, as according to LAVCA, since 2012 the market shifted towards smaller funds and mid-sized deals.6

-Typically, foreign sponsors enter the country associated with local firms, which have a better understanding of the local market.
-For instance, the Spanish firm Altamar arrived in Chile in 2011 associated with a local firm, intending to raise \$200 million.
+Typically, foreign sponsors enter the country associated with local firms that have a better understanding of the local market.

-New deals (at least reported deals with publicly available information) decreased considerably during 2011.
-There were a total of 11 reported deals in Chile during 2011 for an aggregate amount of \$42 million, an overall decrease as compared to 2010, when there were 22 deals for an aggregate amount of \$346 million.
-Anecdotal evidence suggests that the number and volume of actual new transactions (as opposed to only reported ones) was considerably higher.
-Exits, however, in any event increased considerably compared to the previous year, with five exits consummated for an aggregate amount of \$892 million (as compared to one exit in 2010 for \$75 million).
+Both the number of new deals and their aggregate amount increased considerably during 2012.
+There were a total of 14 reported deals in Chile during 2012 for an aggregate amount of US\$398 million, an overall increase as compared to 2011, when there were 11 deals for an aggregate amount of US\$42 million (at least according to publicly reported deals; anecdotal evidence suggests that the number and volume of actual new transactions, as opposed to only reported ones, was considerably higher).
+Exits, however, decreased compared to the previous year, with three exits consummated for an aggregate amount of US\$139 million (as compared to five exits in 2011 for US\$892million).

-The table below shows reported deals in Chile during 2011 compared with deals in either countries in the region.
+The table below shows reported deals in Chile during 2012 compared with deals in either countries in the region: